leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/07_Prepare_the_June_post_closing_trial_balance.md

-## PART 7: PREPARE THE JUNE POST CLOSING TRIAL BALANCE

-To complete the accounting cycle for the month, prepare the June post-closing trial balance.
+To complete the accounting cycle for the month, prepare the June post-closing trial balance using the ledgers on the left.

 ```
 [cosmatt-widget]